Welcome to Adobe!

 For information on how to change, reset, or update your Adobe ID password, see Change or reset your password.

 You can change the email address you use for your Adobe ID.
 See Create or update your Adobe ID.

 You can use your phone to reset the password for your account.
-To add your phone number for account recovery, follow these steps:
+See Use your phone number for account recovery.

 You can change the mailing address or telephone number associated with your Adobe ID account.
 To do so, follow these steps:

 2-step verification (also known as 2-factor authentication or 2FA) adds an extra layer of security to your account.
 With 2-step verification, while signing in, a verification code is required in addition to your Adobe ID account password.
 You can choose to receive this code on your mobile phone number or on the email address associated with your account.

 You can also set up an authenticator app, such as Adobe Authenticator or Google Authenticator, to generate a verification code.
 Adobe Authenticator also supports push notification so you can simply approve the notification on your iOS or Android phone or your connected smartwatch to sign in.